When will the IRS send new stimulus checks? The dates a second payment could come

-A second stimulus payment will form a big part of CARES 2, the Senate Republicans' plan for the next economic rescue package, set for a Monday unveiling.
-However, a new check for up to $1,200 won't arrive immediately, even in the best circumstances.
+On Monday, Republicans intend to unveil the CARES 2 bill, the Senate's proposal for the next economic rescue package that will include a second stimulus check.
+The announcement will start the clock on negotiations with Congressional Democrats over details that include who will qualify for a new $1,200 payment and when the next wave of checks could go out.

-Treasury Secretary Steven Mnuchin said Saturday that the checks will be sent out in August.
-"We're prepared to move quickly," he said, but didn't offer a more specific date.
-That's because the checks will have to go through at least one round of negotiation before both chambers of Congress agree and advance the legislation to President Donald Trump for final approval.
+When's the earliest Americans could get the new payment?
+Treasury Secretary Steven Mnuchin said Saturday his goal is for the checks to send in August.
+"We're prepared to move quickly," he said, without offering a specific date.

-When's the earliest that could happen?
-We've figured out some ballpark dates by consulting the Senate calendar and using the first stimulus check as a guide.
-It's still just speculation, because many factors could speed up or slow down check delivery, but here's what to keep in mind about the next direct payment (more below).
-This story is updated often as new details arise.
+To find out when you could expect to receive the next direct payment, we've consulted the Senate calendar and used the first stimulus check as a guide.
+Just keep in mind that the dates we present below are speculative only, and many factors could speed up or slow down check delivery.
+This story updates often with new information.

 The Senate's last day in session before its August recess is Aug.
-7, which means Congress has to agree on a final stimulus bill before then.
+7, which means Congress has to agree on a final stimulus bill before then if it keeps to its schedule.
 After that, senators return to their home states until the session picks up again Sept.
 8.

 We don't know how long it'll take from the time the bill is signed into law to the time the IRS sends checks, but we can sketch out possibilities based on the first CARES Act's journey through the final approval process.